jboss-developer/jboss-wfk-quickstarts/helloworld-gwt/README.md

 What is it?
 -----------

-This example demonstrates the use of *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform 6.1 or later with a GWT front-end client.
+The `helloword-gwt` quickstart demonstrates the use of *CDI 1.0* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform 6.1 or later with a Google Web Toolkit (GWT) front-end client.
 GWT is basically a typesafe, statically checked programming model for producing HTML5+CSS3+JavaScript front-ends.
 In this example, we use RESTful services on the backend.

 You can test the REST endpoint at the URL http://localhost:8080/jboss-helloworld-gwt/hello/json/David